Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Acknowledgements

 \section{Acknowledgements}

 This research was enabled in part by support provided by WestGrid (www.westgrid.ca) and Compute Canada (www.computecanada.ca).
-The third author was supported by the Natural Sciences and Engineering Research Council (Canada) grant RGPIN-2018-06638 and the Xerox Faculty Fellowship, Alberta School of Business.
+The first author was supported by the Alexander Graham Bell Canada Graduate Scholarship Master’s (CGS M) award from the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Alberta Innovates Graduate Student Scholarship from Alberta Innovates, Alberta Advanced Education.
+The third author was supported by the NSERC grant RGPIN-2018-06638 and the Xerox Faculty Fellowship, Alberta School of Business.